-Andorra assumed the commitments on CRS/OECD on 18/06/2014 and it will make its first reporting in September 2018 for major value accounts and in September 2019 regarding the rest of accounts.
+Andorra assumed the commitments on CRS/OECD on 18/06/2014 and made its first report in September 2018 for major value accounts and will do in September 2019 regarding the rest of the accounts.

 6.8 Are there any tax-advantaged asset classes or structures available?
 How widely are they deployed?